Lumi-supercomputer/LUMI-training-materials/docs/User-Updates/Update-202308/lumig-lownoise.md

 ## Hybrid MPI+OpenMP job

-The mask in the [example from the "Hybrid MPI+OpenMP job" section on the "GPU examples documentation page](https://docs.lumi-supercomputer.eu/runjobs/scheduled-jobs/lumig-job/#hybrid-mpiopenmp-job) is still correct:
+The mask in the [example from the "Hybrid MPI+OpenMP job" section on the "GPU examples" documentation page](https://docs.lumi-supercomputer.eu/runjobs/scheduled-jobs/lumig-job/#hybrid-mpiopenmp-job) is still correct:

 ```bash linenums="1"